John Durnin: Playing career

-Durnin was snapped up by Portsmouth for £200,000 in July 1993, with manager Jim Smith looking to play up him front alongside Paul Walsh.
+Durnin was snapped up by Portsmouth for £200,000 in July 1993, with the manager Jim Smith looking to play up him front alongside Paul Walsh.
 The club finished 17th in the First Division in 1993–94 and 18th in 1994–95.
 He hit three goals in 1995–96, as "Pompey" avoided the drop after finishing one place ahead of relegated Millwall on goal difference.
 He scored three times in 35 games in 1996–97, as Terry Fenwick led the club to 7th place, one place and three points behind Crystal Palace in the final play-off place.
 The Fratton Park faithful witnessed another relegation scrap in 1997–98, as "Pompey" finished two places and one point ahead of relegated Manchester City; Durnin scored ten goals in 35 appearances during the campaign.
 He scored seven goals in 30 appearances in 1998–99, as Alan Ball led the club to 19th, ahead of relegated Bury on goals scored.
-Durnin lost his first team place at the start of the 1999–2000 campaign after he dislocated an elbow by crashing a golf cart into a fairway hollow.
+Durnin lost his first-team place at the start of the 1999–2000 campaign after he dislocated an elbow by crashing a golf cart into a fairway hollow.
 He was loaned out to Second Division Blackpool in November 1999, and scored twice in six games for Nigel Worthington's "Tangerines" with strikes against Wigan Athletic in the league and Hendon in the FA Cup.
 He joined Carlisle United on loan the following month, and signed a permanent deal at Brunton Park in February 2000.
 He played 23 times for the "Cumbrians" in 1999–2000 as the club finished second-from-bottom in the Third Division under Martin Wilkinson, avoiding relegation into the Conference only due to their superior goal difference to Chester City.

 Durnin was without a club until he signed with Football League newcomers Kidderminster Harriers in October 2000, after being signed by former Liverpool teammate Jan Mølby.
 He hit nine goals in 32 games in 2000–01, before leaving Aggborough in the summer.
 He joined League of Wales side Rhyl as player-coach in July 2001.
 He returned to the Second Division in December 2001, linking up with his former manager Brian Horton at Port Vale.
-He stayed at Vale Park for eighteen months, also helping out in a coaching capacity, before he left in May 2003.
+He stayed at Vale Park for 18 months, also helping out in a coaching capacity, before he left in May 2003.
 Despite being the wrong side of 36, he still managed to play 19 games in 2001–02 and 31 games in 2002–03, scoring once in each campaign.
 Now aged 38, he signed a deal with Conference side Accrington Stanley, and scored four goals in 15 games before he retired in 2004.

 Coaching career

-In July 2006, he joined the coaching staff of Southport, but left in October of that year.
-He returned to Southport as first team coach on a non-contract basis in May 2017, before this arrangement was ended three months later.
+In July 2006, he joined the coaching staff of Southport, but left in October.
+He returned to Southport as first-team coach on a non-contract basis in May 2017, before this arrangement was ended three months later.